-There are no RCTs of the Lariat device for LAAC.
+One RCT of the Lariat device for LAAC found similar atrial fibrillation outcomes when comparing pulmonary vein isolation alone to pulmonary vein isolation plus LAAC.
 There was 1 nonrandomized study comparing patients undergoing LAAC with the Lariat device with patients receiving either anticoagulant or antiplatelet therapy.
 Results showed significantly fewer thromboembolic events in the group undergoing LAAC with the Lariat device compared with the group receiving medication alone.
 The remaining evidence consisted of observational studies.
 The evidence is insufficient to draw conclusions about treatment efficacy.